OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-23.md

 ## 2 Samuel 23:17

 And he said,
-“Far be it from me, Lord, that I would do this!
+“Far be it from me, Lord, to do this!
-Should I drink the blood of the men who went at the risk of their lives?”
+Shall I drink the blood of the men who risked their lives?”
 So he would not drink it.
-These things the three mighty men did.
+These deeds were done by the three mighty men.

 ---